 Our business is subject to PRC laws, regulations and government policies, especially those affecting the TSPs' network coverages, sites acquisition and maintenance, the types of telecommunications infrastructure permitted to be constructed and maintained, the sharing of sites and other infrastructure resources as well as taxation.
 Supported by favorable government policies, we currently play an important role in promoting the co-location of towers and DAS sites for the Big Three TSPs.
 In addition, in response to the government policies that promote the enhancement of 4G network coverage and the future deployment of 5G network, TSPs may need to continuously invest in their wireless communications coverage, which in turn may boost the demand for our services.
-However, China's urban-rural planning and telecommunications tower infrastructure industry, our service offerings and the scope of our services may be affected by the aforementioned laws, regulations and government policies and the changes thereof.
+However, China's urban-rural planning and telecommunications network planning, the landscape of the PRC telecommunications industry and telecommunications tower infrastructure industry, our service offerings and the scope of our services may be affected by the aforementioned laws, regulations and government policies and the changes thereof.
 See "Risk Factors - Risks Relating to Legal, Compliance and Regulatory Matters - Changes in laws and regulations, and PRC national or local policies, especially those related to telecommunications industry, may adversely affect our business, financial position and results of operations."